icopy-site/awesome/docs/awesome/awesome-elixir.md

 * [lolcat](https://github.com/restartr/ex-lolcat) - This is the clone of busyloop/lolcat.
 But it does not support animation and some features of the original.
 * [magnetissimo](https://github.com/sergiotapia/magnetissimo) - Web application that indexes all popular torrent sites, and saves it to the local database.
 * [oop](https://github.com/wojtekmach/oop) - OOP in Elixir!
+* [phoenix-chat-example](https://github.com/dwyl/phoenix-chat-example) - A step-by-step example/tutorial for building a Chat app in Phoenix for complete beginners.
+Covers testing, docs and deployement.
+Phoenix 1.4.
 * [phoenix-flux-react](https://github.com/fxg42/phoenix-flux-react) - An experiment with Phoenix Channels, GenEvents, React and Flux.
 * [portal](https://github.com/josevalim/portal) - A shooting fault-tolerant doors for distributed portal data-transfer application in Elixir.
 * [real world example app](https://github.com/gothinkster/elixir-phoenix-realworld-example-app) - Elixir / Phoenix implementation of [RealWorld.io](https://realworld.io/) backend specs - a Medium clone.